zncheng/StreamLEC/README.md

         ```
         ./sink sample.ini Decoder
         ```
         + check the output in each terminal to see the progress
     + Immediately failure recovery
-        + You can kill any *r* processors (e.g., 1 in this cases) during their running to verify the immediate recovery
+        + You can kill any *r* processors (e.g., 1 in this case) during their running to verify the immediate recovery
     + run in distributed mode
         + Set up the core library on each node
             + copy the core library `libstreamlec.so` to the `/usr/lib` directory of each node